 Protection of Minors

 We are especially concerned about protecting children’s privacy.
 We hope parents are involved in children’s Internet explorations.
-It is particularly important for parents to guide their children when children are providing personal information on line.
-We specifically ask children to get their parents’ permission before providing any information online — at our site or any other site — and recommend parents always be involved in those decisions.
-Most importantly, when children do provide information through the web site, or the City of Sarasota’s mobile application, it is only used to enable us to respond to the writer, and not to create profiles of children.
+It is particularly important for parents to guide their children when children are providing personal information online.
+We specifically ask children to get their parents’ permission before providing any information online – on our mobile application, on our web pages or any other site — and recommend parents always be involved in those decisions.
+Most importantly, when children do provide information through the City of Sarasota’s mobile application or web pages, it is only used to enable us to respond to the writer, and not to create profiles of children.

 A cookie is a tiny piece of text that, with your permission, is placed on your computer’s hard drive.
 If your browser is set to notify you before accepting a cookie, you will receive a request for a cookie to be stored on your computer.
 This cookie, by itself, only tells us that a previous visitor has returned.
 It doesn’t tell us private information about you, unless you want to give us the information; it’s your choice.

-A cookie is used to retain your personal preferences on how you want to access the web site.
+A cookie is used to retain your personal preferences on how you want to access the mobile app or web pages.
 We do not use a cookie to store your personal information

 We want to be sure you understand that accepting a cookie in no way gives us access to your computer or any personal information about you.